SK-EID/MID/DDS-to-MID-migration/README.md

 Since launching the DDS service a lot has happened:

 * REST has gained popularity and adoption over SOAP
 * Digital signature container formats have evolved from *.ddoc, to *.bdoc (internally two separate formats) until *.asice.
-Due to these (and other internal) changes, DDS has accumulated a lot of complexity and a lot of it is not used.
+Due to these (and other internal) changes, DDS has accumulated a lot of complexity and a lot of it is no longer used.
 * The movement towards micro-services architecture - DDS is a monolith and thus morally outdated, MID is built using easily scalable micro-services architecture.
 * Launching of Smart-ID proved that authentication/signing functionality should be separated from containers (to provide dedicated micro-services).
-Majority of customers use Mobile-ID and Smart-ID only for authentication (and not for signing) so to reduce integration costs these services are built as similar as possible and the complexity of creating signed containers has been left out.
+Majority of customers use Mobile-ID and Smart-ID only for authentication (and not for signing) so to reduce integration costs Smart-ID and MID services are built as similar as possible and the complexity of creating signed containers has been left out.

 ## Main differences